deskoh/feathers-authentication-oidc/README.md

 {
   "strategy": "oidc",
   "accessToken": "ey....",
-  // Optional: If true, entity configured in Authentication service will be updated.
+  // Optional: If true, entity configured in Authentication service will be updated using `patch`.
-  // Usually set to true only during login, else each authentication could emit user patch event.
+  // Usually set to true only during first login to update user profile if entity service is configured.
   "updateEntity": true
 }
 ```

+> When `updateEntity` is set to true, the patch will be a internal call (i.e. `params.provider` will be undefined) and user patch event will be emitted.
+As the strategy will run whenever authenticate hook is used, `updateEntity` is set to `false` by default to avoid unccessary to patch the entity service each time an authenticated service is called.

 ### Using [Feathers Client](https://docs.feathersjs.com/api/authentication/client.html)